cggaurav/auto-label-github-issues/app/server/README.md

 ### Floydhub

 Using floyd to deploy the model out.
+Floyd is great as the Heroku for ML though their serve is in beta and not 24x7.

+### K8

+Going K8 with Dockerfile at last.